Engee documentation

 Message filter in the CAN RX block

-The length of the identifier of the received CAN message can be 29 bits (for the extended frame format) or 11 bits (for the standard frame format).
+The length of the identifier of the received CAN message can be 29 bit (for extended frame format) or 11 bit (for the standard frame format).
 The CAN message passes through the filter and is accepted only if all the bits of the identifier have passed through the filter.
 If at least one bit of the message identifier has not passed through the filter, the message is discarded.
-The Filter ID and Mask settings allow you to set a filter based on individual bits of the identifier of the received CAN message.
+Parameter values Filter ID: and Mask: allows you to set a filter based on individual bits of the identifier of the received CAN message.

 The message passes through the filter if the following condition is met: